 Tutorial#

-We are going to solve a particular mathematical problem using a well suited python library that is not part of the Anaconda distribution.
+We are going to solve a particular mathematical problem using a Python library that requires an additional installation.

 Problem